Euthanasia in Malta

 According to the latest surveys, over 90% of doctors say they are against euthanasia but 50% agree with hastening death by intensifying analgesia.
 The same survey reveals that 12% of doctors polled have faced requests for euthanasia.
 The study also shows that “doctors need more guidelines, both legal and moral about this subject.
 In the absence of this, religion and life philosophy were being used as a guide in this difficult aspect of practicing their profession.”
 (8)

-What is interesting however, is the difference of attitude between the polled doctors and the doctors in the making.
+What is interesting however, is the different perspectives polled between doctors and doctors in the making.
 Once again, the younger generation of prospective doctors view euthanasia more favourably than their incumbent colleagues.
-In a 2016 declaration, MHSA, the Malta Health Student Association, announced that they believe “the health care system in Malta and Gozo should start to seriously consider the legalisation of Euthanasia as it is undoubtedly an answer to some of our critically-ill patients.”
+In a 2016 declaration, the Malta Health Student Association (MHSA), announced that they believe “the health care system in Malta and Gozo should start to seriously consider the legalisation of Euthanasia as it is undoubtedly an answer to some of our critically-ill patients.”
 (9)

 Where do political parties in Malta stand?

 In a 2016 statement, Alternattiva Demokratika declared that “whilst AD does not agree with the termination of life through euthanasia, it is in favour of the drawing up of ‘living wills’ or ‘biological wills.’”
 (10)

 In 2017, Forum Żgħazagħ Laburisti, the youth branch of the Labour Party, has come out in favour of legalising euthanasia.
 (11)

 Politician Chris Fearne, in a 2019 interview, said that he is “against euthanasia but in favour of a dignified death.”
 (12)

 The Nationalist Party stands opposed to legalising euthanasia.
 (13)